cedrickchee/capsule-net-pytorch/README.md

 ## TODO
 - [x] Publish results.
 - [x] More testing.
-- [ ] Separate training and evaluation into independent command.
+- [ ] Command to test a pre-trained model.
 - [ ] Jupyter Notebook version.
 - [ ] Create a sample to show how we can apply CapsNet to real-world application.
 - [ ] Experiment with CapsNet:
     * Try using another dataset.
     * Come out a more creative model structure.
 - [x] Pre-trained model and weights.
-- [ ] Add visualization for training and evaluation metrics.
+- [x] Add visualization for training and evaluation metrics.
 - [x] Implement recontruction loss.
+- [x] Check algorithm for correctness.
+- [ ] Update results from TensorBoard after making improvements and bug fixes.
+- [ ] Publish updated pre-trained model weights.
+- [ ] Log the reconstructed images using TensorBoard.

 *WIP is an acronym for Work-In-Progress*